cnaude/xymon_notes/README.md

 # xymon_notes
 Xymon note editor
-Big Brother Dynamic Note Editor
 ================================
  About:
   This note system uses your existing $XYMONHOME/www/notes directory.
 Each note will be replaced by a zero length file.
 If the file is 0 bytes then the mod_rewrite rule tells Apache to run the CGI instead.
 If the file is greater than 0 then it loads just as usual.
 The body of each note will be stored in a directory of your choice.
 If you would like to see a demo just contact me.

  Files included:
   xymon_note.cgi (Note printer)
   xymon_note_editor.cgi (Note editor)
-    htaccess (Sample .htaccess for $XYMONHOME/www/notes)
-    xymon_note_conv.pl (Simple notes conversion tool)
+  htaccess (Sample .htaccess for $XYMONHOME/www/notes) xymon_note_conv.pl (Simple notes conversion tool)

  Requirements:
   Perl
   Apache(2) with mod_rewrite enabled

  Optional:
   Perl module - HTML::FromText

  Install:
   Read the included INSTALL file.

  Author:
   Chris Naude

  Thanks for trying out the Xymon Note Editor.